Dynamic Movement Intervention

 Interdisciplinary collaboration

-On request, we provide therapy reports and are available for professional exchange with the child’s local therapists.
+On your request, we provide therapy reports and are available for professional exchange with the child’s local therapists.

 Parental guidance